nicholaswmin/automap/README.md

 In general, this package:

-- has a fairly extensive testing suite but no benchmarks, at all.
-- does not implement any extra concurrency controls outside of atomic updates
+- does not implement any concurrency control mechanism
-- makes a good effort to guarantee that updates are atomic
+- ensures that updates are atomic
-- does not guarantee that reads are entirely atomic
+- does not ensure that reads are atomic
-- makes a fairly OK effort to minimise the time-complexity of the steps which affect the number of network roundtrips
+- has good time-complexity in steps that affect the number of network roundtrips.
-- makes an average-to-poor effort in minimising the time-complexity of steps that only involve local computations
+- makes a poor effort to optimise time-complexity of steps that only involve local computations
-- makes a good effort in exhibiting [constant-time complexity O(1)][const] when lists are not nested but only in the context of network requests/roundtrips.
+- exhibits near [constant-time complexity O(1)][const] when lists are not nested inside other lists.
-- supports an arbitrary number of nesting of lists but does not recommend it's use since it guarantees that that it's network request steps will run at the very least in [quadratic-time O(n<sup>2</sup>)][qtc].
+- supports an arbitrary number of nesting of lists
+- but exhibits very bad performance in those cases; it issues network requests in a process that runs at the very least in [quadratic-time O(n<sup>2</sup>)][qtc].
 - is entirely unnecessary if you can get away with stuffing your object graph as a `JSON` in a single `Redis SET` operation.
 - is not an object-mapper and if you were looking for one, [this one][redisom] is most probably what you're looking for.

-All sections below simply go into a little more detail on the points listed above.
+The sections below simply go into a bit more detail on the points listed above.

 You can skip reading them entirely.

 ### Benchmarks?